Frequently Asked Questions

 When and where is the trial taking place?

-The trial is due to start Monday and last about three weeks.
+The trial started May 3 and is in its third week.
+It’s estimated to end Monday or Tuesday.
 U.S. District Judge Yvonne Gonzalez Rogers is overseeing the case.
 It’s being held in federal court in Oakland, just across the bay from San Francisco.

 Epic Games is the company behind “Fortnite,” one of the most popular contemporary video games.
 “Fortnite” is a battle royal, which means the objective is to be the last player or team standing.
 At the beginning of a round, 100 players are dropped into a big cartoonish world and tasked with picking up materials, items and weapons that will help them outlast their opponents.
 The game is free to play — a big factor in its popularity — and makes the bulk of its money through players paying for an in-game currency to buy cosmetics.
 The game also often hosts showy high-profile events, including a Marvel tie-in around the Avengers series and a Travis Scott “concert.”